shichao-an/notes/docs/roadmap/index.md

 > I'm interested in Linux and it's useful to learn the internals of the Linux kernel.

-I have read the majority of LKD; I need to read the rest of the chapters.
+I have read the majority of LKD; I need to read the rest of the chapters, along with UTLK as a supplement and reference.

 ##### **System Administration**